UW-GDA/gda_course_2021/resources/instructors/instructor_weekly_workflow.md

     * Private
     * Initialize with README.md
     * Add .gitignore for Python
+1. Go to Settings and select checkbox for "Template repository"
 1. Clone the repo to local or Jupyterhub (wherever student notebook was prepared)
 1. Add the student notebook(s), sample data, and any other relevant files
     1. git add, commit, push